-The advantage of purchasing real estate with your Self-Directed IRA LLC is that all gains are tax-deferred until a distribution is taken (pre-tax 401k distributions are not required until you turn 70 1/2).
+The advantage of purchasing real estate with your self-directed IRA LLC is that all gains are tax-deferred until a distribution is taken (pre-tax 401k distributions are not required until you turn 70 1/2).
 In the case of a Roth Self-Directed IRA, all gains are tax-free.

-For example, if you purchased real estate with your Self-Directed IRA LLC for $500,000 and you later sold the property for $800,000, the $300,000 of gain appreciation would generally be tax-deferred.
+For example, if you purchased real estate with your self-directed IRA LLC for $500,000 and you later sold the property for $800,000, the $300,000 of gain appreciation would generally be tax-deferred.

-Whereas, if you purchased the property using personal funds (non-retirement funds), the gain would be subject to federal income tax and probably state income tax as well.
+If you purchased the property using personal funds (non-retirement funds), the gain would be subject to federal income tax and probably state income tax as well.
 (Which obviously sucks.)